Preserving linear invariants in ensemble filtering methods: Background on the filtering problem

 \section{Background on the filtering problem}

-In this work, we consider a generic state-space model given by the pair of a dynamical model and an observation model for the state process $\{ \X_t \}_{t \geq 0}$ and the observation process $\{ \Y_t \}_{t > 0}$.
+Consider a generic state-space model given by the pair of a dynamical model and an observation model for the state process $\{ \X_t \}_{t \geq 0}$ and the observation process $\{ \Y_t \}_{t > 0}$.
 The state process $\{ \X_t \}_{t \geq 0}$ is fully described by an initial distribution $\pdf{\X_0}$ and a dynamical model that propagates the state forward in time: